jarnovanleeuwen/php-tikkie/README.md

 [![Build Status](https://travis-ci.com/jarnovanleeuwen/php-tikkie.svg?branch=master)](https://travis-ci.com/jarnovanleeuwen/php-tikkie)

+⚠️ Tikkie has announced that on **01-01-2021** it will stop supporting the Tikkie Payment Request API (the API that this library implements) in favor of the new Tikkie API.
+See https://medium.com/abn-amro-developer/abn-amro-introduces-the-new-tikkie-api-87c8bb54720a for more information, including a roadmap.

+Currently, I am not planning to update this library.
+This might change in the feature, but meanwhile PRs are welcome.

+---

 #### Easily create payment requests through [Tikkie](https://tikkie.me/).

-Unofficial PHP implementation of the [Tikkie API](https://developer.abnamro.com/content/tikkie).
+Unofficial PHP implementation of the [Tikkie Payment Request API](https://developer.abnamro.com/content/tikkie).

 # Installation